ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "Nonsense is a form of art." -BombCraft, 2024

+"i am divinely protected and those who wronged me will be punished by god actually" -Cerufiffy, 2023

 "At the end of the day your brain is just a meat computer in a bone cockpit piloting a skin robot!
 You think the world makes sense?
 Nothing makes sense!
 So you might as well make nonsense!
 Think about it!" -🥚, 2024

 "Bombium has 2 stable isotopes." -Anyone with a brain, 2024